 Mesomorph: A naturally muscular body.
 Strength training can be done more often and for more extended sessions.
 Should train with moderate to heavy weighs, at a moderate pace, not resting too long between sets.
 Stick to a proper healthy diet to keep you lean and muscular.
 Engage in aerobic activities to round out the training program and follow the CV system fit.

 - Grows muscle quickly

-Ectomorph: Should concentrate on gaining weight in the form of good lean muscle tissue.
-Weight is best fairly heavy with a workout pace slower with longer rest periods between sets.
+Ectomorph: Should concentrate on gaining weight in the form of lean muscle tissue.
+The load is best reasonably heavy with a workout pace slower with more extended rest periods between sets.
 Eat more than you’re used to and often to assist in the muscle development.